spatialthoughts/qgis-tutorials/source/docs/working_with_terrain.rst

 .. image:: /static/working_with_terrain/images/15.png
    :align: center

-16. You will see that each line feature as an attribute named :guilabel:`ELEV`.
+16. You will see that each line feature has an attribute named :guilabel:`ELEV`.
     This is the height in metres that each line represents.
 Click on the column header a couple of times to sort the values in descending order.
 Here you will find the line representing the highest elevation in our data, i.e. Mt.